WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

    * Responsive navigation bar that has a script that change color/state when the user scrolls up and down the page.
    * Footer with icons, logo and copyright notice.

+### Target Audience

+* Current customers interested find more locations of the Restaurants.
+* New customers interested in making enquires or finding more about the Restaurant chain.
+* All meat lovers.

 ### Owner's Goal

 * The main goal is to catch new potential customers.